Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Teamers/Teamer/Readme.md

                                         )

                         #Definition the KeyStr
-                        SetKeyStr=NodingSuffixGetStr.join(SplittedStrsList[1:])
+                        SetTagStr=NodingSuffixGetStr.join(SplittedStrsList[1:])

                         #debug
                         '''
-                        self.debug('SetKeyStr is '+SetKeyStr)
+                        self.debug('SetTagStr is '+SetTagStr)
                         '''

                         #Append (or set if it is already in)
                         Pather.setWithPathVariableAndKeyVariable(
                                 self.NodedCollectionOrderedDict,
-                                Pather.PathPrefixStr+SetKeyStr,
+                                Pather.PathPrefixStr+SetTagStr,
                                 self.SettingValueVariable
                         )

-                        if Pather.PathPrefixStr not in SetKeyStr:
+                        if Pather.PathPrefixStr not in SetTagStr:

                                 #debug
                                 '''